loopnaz/loopnaz/content/about/leadership.md

 * Larry D. McKain, District Superintendent of the Chicago Central District Church of the Nazarene
 * Jay Height, USA/Canada Regional Director of Nazarene Compassionate Ministries, Inc.
 * John C. Bowling, President of Olivet Nazarene University
-* Rahm Emanuel, Mayor of the City of Chicago
+* Lori Lightfoot, Mayor of the City of Chicago
-* Daniel S. Solis, Alderman of Chicago’s 25th Ward
+* Byron Sigcho-Lopez, Alderman of Chicago’s 25th Ward
-* Sophia King, Alderman of Chicago’s 4th Ward
+* Sophia D. King, Alderman of Chicago’s 4th Ward
 * Brendan Reilly, Alderman of Chicago’s 42nd Ward
 * Dennis Deer, County Board Commissioner of Cook County’s 2nd District
 * Bill Lowry, County Board Commissioner of Cook County’s 3rd District

 [Bylaws of the Loop Nazarene Compassionate Ministries, Inc.][bylaws]

 Please [contact us][contact] to connect with our pastor and other leaders.

 ## Our Student Leaders